chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 description: ''
 image: 'A framework for community safety and de-escalation for event organizers.'
 tags:
-  - community
   - organizing
+  - lgbtq
 draft: true

 ---

 One of the most challenging parts of an organizer's job is navigating conflict and harassment at our events and in our communities.
-As an organizer in creative spaces for fifteen years in both the US and Japan, I propose both a framework to help navigate these challenges.
-For lack of a better name, it is called "2-2-2," short for **2 guidelines**, **2 strikes** and **2 consequences**.
+As an organizer in creative spaces for fifteen years in both the US and Japan, I propose both a framework to help navigate these challenges and as a "call in" for community members to take accountability for their own, and the community's growth.

 It is intended to be used as a compassionate, but firm, way of establishing community guidelines in a diverse space and the more specific version of the broader rule of, "don't be a dick" or "be excellent to each other."
-2-2-2 is taken from both nonviolent communication and transformative justice frameworks around "calling in" as opposed to calling out.
+It is taken from both nonviolent communication and transformative justice frameworks around "calling in" as opposed to calling out.
 References will be provided below.

-This article is primarily targeted towards organizers, though I'll use language that non-organizers should be able to pick up as well.
+The framework isn't perfect; it is an attempt to combat issues of both conflict and harassment in queer community spaces *and in addition* the chilling of community spaces to newcomers - essentially, those who don't posess the social clout yet to understand a communities rules.

+It is about encouraging the unspoken to be spoken.

+For lack of a better name, it is called "2-2-2," short for **2 guidelines**, **2 strikes** and **2 consequences**.

+Thank you to orgs like Firecracker, Tokyo Pride House, Tokyo Rainbow Toastmasters, CitrusCon, and Boba Board - I learned a lot volunteering and working in and around you.

+Huge thanks to D'Artagnian, GM Gray, Citizen, Madoka, Asuka, Mika, Dorota, Yukino, Niklas, Agnes, Honami, mabbees, Josiah and Ryan - everyone who has co-led with me in some capacity.
+There's no way I could do this alone.
+Your ideas, suggestions and gentle shoves are woven throughout.

-Why is a framework like 2-2-2 necessary?
+So why is a framework like 2-2-2 necessary?
 The issue is twofold:

 1. Most organizers are tired and susceptible to mistakes